 5. Analyze the market and research your competitors

-Writing estimates is not rocket science but, that does not mean you take it too lightly.
-It needs some homework before you get on with this.
-If you have just stepped into this business world and are stumped on what to charge your clients, then do analyze the market trends and how your competitors charge their clients.
+Learning how to write an estimate involves a good amount of market research to be at par with trends.
+If you have just stepped into this business world and are stumped on what to charge your clients, then analyze the market trends and learn how your competitors charge their clients.
 The cost you charge is reflective of the service you offer.
 You need to get paid for your hard work so don’t be too generous to charge low as that might seem too cheap and unreliable.
 While some may take advantage of your hard work.
 Again if you charge higher, then do keep a solid reason to support your estimate.

 Few tips to make your estimate win